dreary-ennui/Get-BondValues.ps1/README.md

 # Get-BondValues.ps1
-This PowerShell script is intended to fetch U.S. Savings Bond values by using the web form located at https://www.treasurydirect.gov/BC/SBCPrice
+This PowerShell script fetches U.S. Savings Bond values by using the web form located at https://www.treasurydirect.gov/BC/SBCPrice

 ## DESCRIPTION
 Calling the script from the command line, provide it a date of redemption, an input CSV, and a filename for an output CSV.
 It will make the web requests for you and populate the outputCSV with the resultant data.
 Please note I take no responsibility for this script!
 If the IRS or whoever shows up...